![]() |

 Apple typically offers new computer models and special Back-to-School specials that

-begin in late June.
+begin in mid-July.

 If you have questions about purchasing a new computer for Saint Mary's College,